Location: Corn Insects and Crop Genetics ResearchTitle: Genome size evolution in the beetle genus Diabrotica

 |MILLER, NICHOLAS - Illinois Institute Of Technology|

 Technical Abstract: Diabrocite corn rootworms are one of the most economically significant pests of maize in the United States and Europe and an emerging model for insect-plant interactions.
 Genome sizes of several species in the genus Diabrotica were estimated using flow cytometry along with that of Acalymma vittatum as an outgroup.
-Within the Diabrotica subgroups fucata and virgifera, genome sizes ranged between 1.59 - 1.68 gigabase pairs (Gb) and between 2.31- 2.65 Gb, respectively, and the Acalymma vittatum genome size was around 1.69 Gb.
+Within the Diabrotica subgroups fucata and virgifera, genome sizes ranged between 1.59 - 1.69 gigabase pairs (Gbp) and between 2.31- 2.65 Gbp, respectively, and the Acalymma vittatum genome size was around 1.69 Gb.
 This result indicated that a substantial increase in genome size occurred in the ancestor of the virgifera group.
-Further analysis of fucata group and virgifera group genome sequencing reads indicated that the genome size difference between the Diabrotica subgroups could be attributed to a higher content of transposable elements, mostly miniature inverted-transposable elements (MITEs) and gypsy-like long terminal repeat (LTR) retroelements.
+Further analysis of fucata group and virgifera group genome sequencing reads indicated that the genome size difference between the Diabrotica subgroups could be attributed to a higher content of transposable elements, mostly miniature inverted-transposable elements (MITEs) and LTR gypsy-like elements.